wp-plugins/bowe-codes/readme.txt

 = If you have a question =

-Please add a comment <a href="http://imathi.eu/2011/05/15/bowe-codes/">here</a>
+Please add a comment <a href="http://imathi.eu/tag/bowe-codes/">here</a>

 == Screenshots ==

-1. Examples for bc_member, bc_group and bc_groups.
-2. Examples for bc_members, bc_posts and bc_messages.
-3. Button to add and configure shortcode.
-4. Admin panel.
+1. Button into WordPress editors toolbars.
+2. The Shortcode editor.
+3. Examples of shorcodes.

 == Changelog ==

+= 2.0 =
+* new shortcode editor
+* new shortcode bc_activity
+* a lot of filters customize the behavior of the plugin
+* requires BuddyPress 1.7

 = 1.3 =
 * 1 new shortcode : displays group members of a given group